minotaa/applejuice-docs/docs/posting.md

 ### For NA

-For the Server Address, you must insert `na.applejuice.bar` as the Address.
+For the Server Address, you must insert `uhc.applejuice.bar` as the Address.

 For the region, it must be `North America` & the location must be `Montreal, Canada`.

-### For EU

-For the Server Address, you must insert `eu.applejuice.bar` as the Address.

-For the region, it must be `Europe` & the location must be `Falkenstein, Germany`.

 The available slots is `100`.

-It's recommended to insert `applejuice` as a tag.
+It's recommended to insert `applejuice` as a tag, preferably in that specific capitalization.

 ## Matchpost template